openservicebrokerapi/servicebroker/spec.md

 which will contain all sub-Schema documents.
 This reduces the complexity of the Platform but increases the potential payload size of the JSON Schemas.

-A Platform MUST fetch the root Schema document for any other `$ref` URIs found that do not match the `osb_v2:` scheme.
-If this happens the Platform has no use for the previously fetched sub-schemas and can just use the root schema.
+A Platform SHOULD fetch the root Schema document for any other `$ref` URIs found that do not match the `osb_v2:` scheme.
 The Service Broker MUST provide the JSON Schema Object for the referenced URI in a subschema returned.

+Note: If the Service Broker provides a mix of `osb_v2:` in addition to other schemes that result in fetching both `/v2/catalog/schemas/:component_path` and `/v2/catalog/schemas`, the Platform will have colliding JSON Schema `$ids`.
+In this case the Platform SHOULD ignore the component paths and use the root schema.
+Service Brokers SHOULD avoid mixing `osb_v2:` and other schemes.

 When the osb_v2: scheme is used, the data referenced by a component path MUST NOT change and can only be deleted when there are no longer any references to